spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/supported-versions-of-php.md

 ## PHP 8

 Since October 2021, Spryker has been compatible with PHP 8.0.
-PHP 8.1 support has been started in July 2022.
-We recommend using PHP 8.1 now.
+PHP 8.1 support has been added in July 2022.
+PHP 8.2 support has been added in December 2022.
+Please use with caution.

+We **recommend** using **PHP 8.1** currently.
+Anyone on 8.0 is encouraged to migrate beginning of 2023 to allow a smooth upgrade path.

 Before switching PHP versions in production environments, ensure to check this new major version's new features and test it for incompatibilities.
 For more information, see the following documents: